metabrainz/musicbrainz-docker/README.md

 [![Build Status](https://travis-ci.org/jsturgis/musicbrainz-docker.svg?branch=master)](https://travis-ci.org/jsturgis/musicbrainz-docker)

-This repo contains everything needed to run a musicbrainz slave server with replication in a docker container.
+This repo contains everything needed to run a musicbrainz slave server with search and replication in docker.
 You will need a little over 20 gigs of free space to run this with replication.

 ### Versions